 A wholesome, healthy vegan aioli, ready for dipping and spreading!

-For a delicious aioli with a bit of a spicy kick, take a look at this Sriracha Cream Sauce.
+For a delicious spicy aioli, take a look at this Sriracha Cream Sauce.

 This creamy, garlicky aioli is great as a dip for fresh or roasted vegetables, or use as a spread for burgers and sandwiches.

 - 1 cup raw cashews (if using soaked cashews, see notes)

 - 3/4 cup water

 - 2 teaspoons dijon mustard